 In conformity with generally accepted accounting principles, the financial statements of component units have been included in the City's reporting entity either as blended component units or as discretely presented component units.
 Blended component units' financial data is reported as part of the primary government and are reported with similar funds of the primary government.
-Discretely presented component units' financial data is reported to the primary government account separate from the financial data of the primary government to emphasize that they are legally separate from the City.
+Discretely presented component units' financial data is reported in a column separate from the financial data of the primary government to emphasize that they are legally separate from the City.